gridsmartercities/aws-lambda-decorators/README.md

 ```

-You can apply a transformation to an extracted value, which will be applied before validating it.
+You can apply a transformation to an extracted value.
+The transformation will happen before validation.

 Example:
 ```python